-Recognition of impairment in the profit and loss account
+Recognition of impairment in the income statement

-Changes in the value of the assets thus impaired are recorded in the profit and loss account under section "Investment income excluding financing charges" and, depending on the nature of the asset concerned, under line "Net change in investments impairment".
+Changes in the value of the assets thus impaired are recorded in the income statement under section "Investment income excluding financing charges" and, depending on the nature of the asset concerned, under line "Net change in provisions for investments ".

-Any subsequent reassessment of the asset due to an objective cause that occurred after its impairment is recognised through profit and loss, also under section "Net changes in investments impairment".
+Any subsequent reassessment of the asset due to an objective cause that occurred after its impairment is recognised through profit or loss, also under section "Net changes in provisions for investments".

-Once an asset has been impaired, the theoretical income earned on the net carrying amount of the asset calculated at the original effective interest rate used to discount the estimated recoverable cash flows is recognised under "Investment income" in the profit and loss account.
+Once an asset has been impaired, the theoretical income earned on the net carrying amount of the asset calculated at the original effective interest rate used to discount the estimated recoverable cash flows is recognised under "Investment income" in the income statement.